tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 On an egress LER, it is used to create a binding that decapsulates the incoming MPLS label and performs forwarding based on the inner MPLS label (if present) or IP forwarding in the packet.

+The MPLS Static LSP YANG model is broken into two modules "ietf-mpls-static" and "ietf-mpls-static-extended".
+The "ietf-mpls-static" module covers basic features for the configuration and management of unidirectional Static LSP(s), while
+"ietf-mpls-static-extended" covers extended features like the configuration and management of bidirectional Static LSP(s) and LSP admission control.

-The MPLS Static LSP YANG model is defined in module "ietf-mpls-static" and augments the MPLS Base YANG model defined in module "ietf-mpls" in {{!I-D.saad-mpls-static-yang}}.
+The module "ietf-mpls-static" augments the MPLS Base YANG model defined in module "ietf-mpls" in {{!I-D.ietf-mpls-base-yang}}.

 ## Terminology

-In this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 14, RFC 2119
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
-{{!RFC2119}}.

-   The following terms are defined in {{!RFC6020}}:

-   o  augment,

-   o  configuration data,

-   o  data model,

-   o  data node,

-   o  feature,

-   o  mandatory node,

-   o  module,

-   o  schema tree,

-   o  state data,

-   o  RPC operation.
+The terminology for describing YANG data models is found in {{!RFC7950}}.

+## Acronyms and Abbreviations

+> MPLS: Multiprotocol Label Switching

+> LSP: Label Switched Path

+> LSR: Label Switching Router

+> LER: Label Edge Router

+> FEC: Forwarding Equivalence Class

+> NHLFE: Next Hop Label Forwarding Entry

+> ILM: Incoming Label Map

+# MPLS Static LSP Model

 ## Model Organization